cloud-native-toolkit/terraform-azure-portworx/README.md

   - `Microsoft.Compute/virtualMachineScaleSets/virtualMachines/write`
   - `Microsoft.Compute/virtualMachineScaleSets/virtualMachines/read`

-Before attempting to deploy this module, you must be logged into the `az` cli, and manually run the `scripts/portworx-prereq.sh` script, which will handle both of these cases.
+Before attempting to deploy this module, you can log into the `az` cli, and manually run the `scripts/portworx-prereq.sh` script, which will handle both of these cases.
 This script will output the credentials that are required to successfully deploy Portworx into the cluster.
 The output will be a JSON structure like:

 ```
 {